-In addition to maintaining and harvesting crops and working as part of a field crew, apprentices will have specialized responsibilities throughout the season.
-These 4-5 week-long rotations focus on: orchard management, animal husbandry, pest management, packing/farmstand, irrigation, and farm management.
+In addition to maintaining and harvesting crops and working as part of a field crew, apprentices will have other specialized responsibilities throughout the season such as orchard care, pest management, post-harvest handling and Farmstand shifts.
+As a non-profit farm and education center, Soil Born Farms also requires apprentices to occasionally participate in site events and other related educational programs that support food access and food education goals.

-Each apprentice will receive a compilation of readings on sustainable agriculture topics, which parallel class topics and topics covered in the field.
-These readings are meant to strengthen and support apprentices learning throughout the season.
+Each apprentice will receive a compilation of readings on sustainable agriculture topics which parallel topics covered in the classroom and out in the field.
+These readings are meant to strengthen and support apprentices’ learning throughout the season.

 Apprentices will be responsible for Sunday chores once every 4 to 6 weeks.
 This includes irrigation and greenhouse duties.
 Apprentices will also be expected to work some weekends in the case of special events at the farm.
 Apprentices must have their own health care coverage to engage in this apprenticeship.